leoslamas/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/kqueue-the-express-version.md

     // First we create the event queue.
     // The size argument is ignored but needs to be larger than 0 let queue = unsafe { ffi::kqueue() };
-    // We handle errors in this example by just panicing. if queue < 0 {
+    // We handle errors in this example by just panicking. if queue < 0 {
         panic!(io::Error::last_os_error());
     }